Tell us about your talk.

 As for individual critique, not everyone will be happy with your content and that is fine.
 You can’t please everyone in life or in literature.
 Again, it’s not personal, try not to take it too badly and remember: the talks that I haven’t personally enjoyed or benefited from are the ones I can’t remember.
 I imagine this is the same for others.
 If the worst case is that you are forgettable to one individual but your content helps and informs one or more person — well, that’s not a bad job really is it?

-Now, go wield that sword, or ink that pen.
 You are armed and ready to submit.
 How do you submit and what links are useful?
-Well, read the next blog in this series to find out.
+Check out these two blogs for how to submit

 Here Are Some Links To Help